EvOmics-Lab/EvOmics_docs.github/README.md

 ## 📫 Contact

-**Evolution and Comparative Multi-Omics Lab**

-Center for Quantitative Genetics and Genomics (QGG) Aarhus University
-Denmark
+**EvOmics Lab**
 For more information, please visit our lab website or contact us through the information provided there.

 ---

-*"Understanding plant evolution through comparative genomics to accelerate crop discovery and improvement."*
+*"Understanding plant evolution through comparative genomics to accelerate crop development and improvement."*